Physics and Chemistry of Living Systems

 Buckling and deformation of fluid membranes at cell interfaces

 The cytoskeleton is a network of protein polymers that provides the cell with mechanical support and regulates many biochemical processes at membrane interfaces.
-In-vitro experiments conducted in the lab have shown that mechanical coupling between fluid membranes and reconstituted actomyosin generate buckling instabilities on the membrane.
+In-vitro experiments conducted in our lab have shown that mechanical coupling between fluid membranes and actomyosin generate instabilities.
 These findings demonstrate the potential importance of mechanical forces in cellular signaling and shaping the complex structure of membrane-bound organelles like the ER, Golgi apparatus, and mitochondria.
 The coupling of mechanical forces generated by actin polymerization and the dynamics of cell membranes is relevant in the project discussed above.

 Colloidal hydrogels and dense amorphous suspensions

 Use of nonconservative active forces for materials design